“Best Travel Guide to Experience Peru like a native”

-Language is the first of these inner resources for travelers, a key that unlocks doors to worlds you could not have imagined.
-I began traveling through Central and South America with only a basic command of Spanish, and learned much of what I know through conversation (and watching telenovelas, but more about that next time).
-However basic, my knowledge of Spanish has made my trips more enjoyable, meaningful, and exciting.
-It has set me off into the unknown, whether that unknown is a new friendship, finding out about a good local bar, or — ideally — a ride into town on a tractor!
+Language.
+Language is the first, if not most important, of these inner resources for travelers.
+A key that unlocks doors to worlds you could not have imagined.
+I began traveling through Central and South America with only a basic command of Spanish, and learned much of what I know through conversation and watching telenovelas (admittedly, my guilty pleasure).
+However basic, my knowledge of Spanish has made my trips more meaningful and exciting.
+It has set me off into the unknown: new friendships, finding out about a good local bar or, as it sometimes happens, a ride into town on a tractor.

 “How does a gringo like you know a phrase like that?
 Only Bolivians say that.”
 I explained that I came from Rhode Island, which has a large Bolivian population.
 I bought a papaya and we spoke for another couple minutes about the city, about the weather, about life in the U.S. We paused, looking out onto the winding, impossibly steep streets of the city.